What Is the Request Network (REQ)? | The Only Guide You’ll Need

 Although not yet confirmed, the Request Network may use a Proof-of-Stake consensus algorithm.
 This would mean that you, as a REQ holder, would receive dividends for holding the token.
 The development team is open to this mechanism and will most likely implement it if they choose Ethereum’s Plasma as the network’s scaling solution.

 Other purposes of the REQ token include acting as an intermediary for cross-currency exchanges and forming governance in community voting.

-Request Network ecosystem
+Request Network Ecosystem